Unreal Engine

 Does USourceControl integrate with the Unreal Editor's source control UI?

-We don't ship an in-editor source control provider today.
-The workflow is through the desktop app, which sits alongside the editor.
-Most teams find this preferable because non-engineers don't need to learn editor-level VCS concepts.
+Not today.
+You work through the desktop app, which sits alongside the editor.
+Most teams prefer this, because artists and designers don't have to learn editor-level version control to commit and sync.

 How large can my Unreal project be?

-Per-plan storage goes up to 20 TB per organization on Studio (custom on Enterprise), with individual files up to 10 GB each.
-A typical mid-size UE5 project (50–200 GB total) fits comfortably on Indie or Studio.
+Per-plan storage goes up to 5 TB per organization on Studio (custom on Enterprise), with large individual files supported.
+A typical mid-size UE5 project (50–200 GB total) fits comfortably on Team or Studio.

 What about the Derived Data Cache?